the-chosen-wan/genai/README.md

    Ensure to place your unique Solution ID in the designated column within the existing data.
 If the column does not contain this information, assign `-1` as a placeholder.

 2. **Problem Statement**:
-   Fill the variable `Prob` with the problem statement in string format.
+   Fill the variable `prob` with the problem statement in string format.
 This represents the context or description of the problem you're addressing.

 3. **Your Solution**:
-   Fill the variable `Sol` with your proposed solution in string format.
+   Fill the variable `sol` with your proposed solution in string format.
 This should contain the detailed steps, code, or explanation of your solution to the specified problem.